 Dr. James George and colleagues at the University of Oklahoma track published reports of drugs that cause low platelets and update a summary list every two years.2 Unfortunately, many instances of DITP are not published, so there is no comprehensive compilation of problem drugs.
 Visit Dr. George's web site to view his list.

 The Blood Center of Southeastern Wisconsin has a test for drug-associated antibodies that can help confirm a diagnosis of DITP.

 Quinine: A special case

 Quinine is found in some drugs as well as in tonic water, bitter lemon, and bitter melons.
 Some people whose low platelets were due to drinking or eating these things have been misdiagnosed as having ITP.

 In a study of 343 patients, 28 (8%) were found to have drug-induced thrombocytopenia and 13 of these cases were caused by quinine.
 Three of these people had an unnecessary splenectomy.2

 Some food, herbs, and supplements can reduce the number of platelets for various reasons.
 This list includes those substances that have been documented in journal or other articles.
 It is not known whether there are few items in this category or if they are underreported.
 If your platelets drop after taking something new, please notify your doctor.

-(smells like paint thinner, used in the many industrial processes including the production of gasoline and Coca-cola.)11
+- Toluene methylbenzene (Anisen or Toluol) Smells like paint thinner, used in the many industrial processes including the production of gasoline and Coca-cola.11

 Insecticides, chlorinated hydrocarbons, and organic phosphorus compounds41